The-Real-Ketchum-Dev/CSKM/README.md

-# rkhousCSPM
+# KetchumMaps Crowd Sourced Map

-## Crowd-Sourced PokeMap for RocketMap
+## Crowd-Sourced for PoGoMaps

 - Install discord.py using: `python3 -m pip install -U discord.py`
 - Copy `config.py.example` to `config.py`.
 Then edit it and make your changes.